 Import a list of associates

 - Identify officers task: Use the Company data check or the Company registry check to import a list of key decision makers at board level (e.g. directors and company secretaries) and any available information about their roles, the dates they were appointed, the dates they resigned, and their dates of birth.
 Active officers are displayed at the top of the results, and resigned officers at the end.

-- Identify shareholders task: Use the Company data check or the Company ownership check to import a list of key shareholders (individuals or companies) with significant voting rights and control and any available information about the percentage of shares each one holds.
+- Identify shareholders task: Use the Company data check or the Company ownership check to import a list of key shareholders (individuals or companies) with significant voting rights and control, plus any available information about the percentage of shares each one holds.
 Shareholders with the greatest share percentage are displayed at the top of the results.

 - Identify trustees task: Use the Charities registry check to import a list of key decision makers at board level (e.g. chairs and secretaries) and any available information about their roles, the dates they were appointed, and the dates they resigned.

 Add associates from an imported list automatically

 You can configure tasks to add associates from an imported list to a verification list automatically.

 When you configure the task, you choose which associates from the imported list are added:

 - All company associates: Every associate returned by the data provider is added to the verification list.

 - A specified number of associates: When configuring the task, you specify a number (e.g. 3).
 This number of associates is added to the verification list.
 For the Identify officers task and the Identify trustees task, the officers and trustees who have been elected/appointed the longest are added; in the case of officers, resigned officers are only added if there are no more active officers.
 For the Identify shareholders task, the shareholders with the highest percentage of shares are added, then shareholders with no known share percentage (--).